Would You Like to Participate in a Council Meeting?

 Speak at a Public Forum:

 Once or twice each year, the Council may schedule a public forum(s) in different parts of the state.
 These forums have a single purpose: to hear about environmental concerns that are on the minds of Connecticut residents.
 Notices of these forums are posted on the Council's website.
 You can sign up

 to receive an e-mail when the next meeting or public forum is scheduled.

-Speak at a Monthly Meeting: Near the beginning of each monthly meeting, there is a "Citizen Comment Period" reserved for you to make brief comments to the Council regarding items not on the agenda.
-This is a good way to get the Council's attention for an environmental concern that you think might not be receiving adequate attention.
-There is a sign-up sheet at each meeting.
+Speak at a Monthly Meeting: Near the beginning of each monthly meeting, there is a "Citizen Comment Period" reserved for members of the public to make brief comments to the Council.
+This is a good way to get the Council's attention for an environmental concern that might not be receiving adequate attention.
 If time does not allow for follow-up discussion by the Council at that meeting, your concern will be scheduled for staff follow-up and/or discussion at a future meeting.
 (Please note: Until further notice, all meetings will be conducted remotely, in compliance with with Public Act 22-3.
 Please check the meeting agenda for details.)

 If your concern is on the agenda and you are in the audience, you may be given an opportunity to ask a question or make a brief comment if time allows.
 The Chair makes every attempt to hear from interested people, but the schedule sometimes does not allow for it.